-It’s as safe as anywhere but with anything you should exercise caution.
-The road can be challenging at times as there are many testing turns, one lane roads and of course other vehicles.
+The road to Hana is as safe as anywhere but with anything you should exercise caution.
+The Hana hwy can be challenging at times as there are many testing turns, one lane roads and of course other vehicles.
 Make sure you give yourself ample time to enjoy this activity.